 - Lynx – The lynx, a medium-sized wild cat, is a natural hunter.
 Like your dog, hopefully.

-- Tiger – Last but not least is tiger, a tough, strong animal!
+- Tiger – Tiger is a brutal, strong animal.

 Other Ideas For Hunting Dog Names

-Gosh, there’s so much inspiration for hunting dog names, isn’t there?
-Here are dozens of more ideas that work perfectly for your strong, obedient pup.
+Here are dozens of more ideas that work perfectly for pups who love to hunt.

 - Diesel – Diesel has just the right edge of toughness and rebellion.